Cost of living · Worcester, Massachusetts · 2026

 How much does housing cost in Worcester?

 A 2-bedroom apartment in Worcester costs approximately $2,056 per month based on HUD Fair Market Rent data.
-Housing makes up about 23% of the total monthly budget.
+At about 46% of the monthly needs budget, housing is the largest cost category here.

 Is Worcester more expensive than the national average?